MR-COSMO: Visual-Text Memory Recall and Direct CrOSs-MOdal Alignment Method for Query-Driven 3D Segmentation

-\textbf{Metrics.} Following most of the existing studies on 3D segmentation, we adopt the mean Intersection-over-Union (mIoU), which is the average of all point cloud scene IoUs, as the main evaluation metric.
-In addition, in the experiments on the Instruct3D \cite{segpoint} dataset, we use the same accuracy (Acc) from SegPoint \cite{segpoint} to evaluate whether the model can accurately identify targets with IoU greater than 0.5.
-And in the experiments on S3DIS \cite{s3dis} dataset, we additionally use Overall Accuracy (OA), Mean Accuracy (mAcc) as evaluation metrics.
+Following established practices in 3D segmentation research, we adopt standard mean Intersection-over-Union (mIoU) for main evaluation.
+For the Instruct3D ben-chmark \cite{segpoint}, we employ SegPoint's accuracy (Acc) metric, which defines a sample as correctly identified if IoU $>$ 0.5 and calculates accuracy as the proportion of correctly identified samples relative to all samples.
 The best indicators are highlighted in \textbf{bold} and the next best indicators are \underline{underlined}.